Diabetes has, sadly, become a very common problem in the United States.

 How Diabetes Affects Feet

-Now let’s take a look at how disease affects feet, and what you can do to stay safe!
+Now let’s take a look at how the disease affects feet, and what you can do to stay safe!

 Two major conditions affecting feet from diabetes are Charcot foot and diabetic foot ulcers.